 Digital certificates are at heart of every web company, from SMEs to sprawling enterprises.
 Effective SSL/TLS certificate management is essential for company websites and networks to remain operational, and to prevent security lapses that can let attackers in.

 To demonstrate the severity of the problem, we used Keyhub to scan the websites of Australia’s 30 largest financial companies.
-Keyhub is a cloud-based platform to automatically discover, organize, and track SSL/TLS certificates.
-Using its scanning capability, we checked the certificate status of Australia’s leading financial services providers.
+Keyhub is a cloud-based platform to automatically discover, organize, and manage SSL/TLS certificates.
+Using its SSL/TLS certificate discovery tool, we checked the certificate status of Australia’s leading financial services providers.
 What we found should concern not only the companies profiled, but all online businesses.
 If these issues can beset some of the world’s wealthiest and most influential companies, they can happen to any business.

 - For the top eight companies, we scanned 1,239 subdomains and found 346 digital certificates.

-- Between them, these companies had 21 expired certificates.
+- Between them, these companies had 21 expired SSL/TLS certificates.

 - This means 6% of all certificates analyzed for the top eight companies were expired.

-- One of Australia’s top three financial companies was responsible for 10 expired certs.
+- One of Australia’s top three financial companies was responsible for 10 expired certificates.

 - One company in the top 30 had no valid certificates and as a result their website would not load.

-It takes only a single lapsed certificate to throw an enterprise’s website offline and present an opportunity for hackers to try and exploit.
-With the price of failure being so high, allowing certificates to expire due to human error is unforgivable.
+It takes only a single lapsed certificate to throw an enterprise’s website offline and present an opportunity for hackers to harm your PKI.
+With the price of failure being so high, allowing SSL/TLS certificates to expire due to human error is unforgivable.

-To protect their PKI and preserve the security of their subdomains, we urge all businesses to utilize dedicated software that can automate the process, ensuring that expired certs become a thing of the past.
-Protecting digital identities and certificates is one of the most practical measures enterprises can take to secure their networks.
+To protect their PKI and preserve the security of their subdomains, we urge all businesses to utilize dedicated SSL/TLS certificate management tool that can automate the process, ensuring that expired certificates become a thing of the past.
+Properly managed PKI and certificates is one of the most practical measures enterprises can take to secure their networks.